Pyhä-Luosto Hiking Trails

 Please Note

-The trail is very rocky and it is challenging to follow the trail symbols in poor weather.
+The trail is very rocky and it is challenging to follow the trail markings in poor weather.
 We recommend that you conquer Noitatunturi Fell in clear weather.
 Isokuru is a restricted area and it is therefore forbidden to branch off from the marked summer trail for the good of nature and for the safety of the hikers.
-In winter, there is a risk of avalanches in the Isokuru gorge, so there is no marked winter trail in the ravine.
 The wooden duckboards and the stones can be very slippery in wet weather and at the time of autumn frost.
-No winter maintenance.
-The distances in the metal signs in Pyhä-Luosto National Park are flat distances, which means that if a route has great height differences, the real distance can be slightly longer.
+There is no winter trail to Noitatunturi Fell.

 Luosto Nature Hiking Trail, 17 km, circle trail